ExpressVPN vs IPVanish: which VPN is worth your money?

-One of the things that differ in this IPVanish vs ExpressVPN battle is the fact that ExpressVPN lets you choose ChaCha20/Poly1305 encryption when using the Lightway protocol.
+Moving back to the technical differences, another thing in this IPVanish vs ExpressVPN battle is the fact that ExpressVPN lets you choose ChaCha20/Poly1305 encryption when using the Lightway protocol.
 This type of encryption works better with weaker devices than AES-256.

 When it comes to jurisdiction, ExpressVPN is the clear winner.
 That’s because this VPN service is based in the British Virgin Islands while IPVanish is located in the United States.

 What’s the difference?
 Well, the US doesn’t have a good track record when it comes to privacy.
 Its government is known for spying on companies, requesting access to private user data, and other nefarious practices.
 The US also belongs to the Five Eyes intelligence alliance.

 Meanwhile, the British Virgin Islands is a territory with a much more privacy-friendly atmosphere.

 There are significant differences between IPVanish and ExpressVPN in terms of logging.
 For instance, ExpressVPN uses RAM-only servers, wiping out data every time the server is rebooted.
 While no guarantees of privacy on their own, ExpressVPN still has a more secure server option of the two.